gibbok/notes-graphql/README.md

 Generally it makes sense to make id non-null because when id is null you’ll typically want this error propagation behavior.

+>  if any one non-nullable field defined in your type is ever null, or its resolver throws an exception, the entire query fails

 ## Useful resources:

 https://www.apollographql.com/blog/apollo-client/architecture/redux-to-apollo-data-access-patterns/